Understand your company's position and learn more about the options available

 For some companies, the business may be beyond rescue meaning closure options have to be considered.
 The most popular type of insolvency procedure is known as a Creditors’ Voluntary Liquidation (CVL).
 CVLs must be administered by a licensed insolvency practitioner who will try to realise as much money from the company’s assets before taking the necessary steps to close down the business for good.
 As part of this process, any debt the company has which remains outstanding following the liquidation of assets will be wiped out, and unless the director has personally guaranteed any of this borrowing, they are free to walk away from the company without liability.

 Real Business Rescue has been helping company directors navigate their financial problems for almost 30 years.
-We have an extensive network of 100 offices offering confidential director support across the UK.
-Call our team today on 0800 644 6080 to arrange a consultation with one of our insolvency practitioners.
+We have an extensive network of 100+ offices offering confidential director support across the UK.
+Call our team today to arrange a consultation with one of our insolvency practitioners.
 The meeting is completely free of charge and is the best way of finding out the options that are open to you and your company.

 We provide free confidential advice with absolutely no obligation.